FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 The first time you visit this URL, you will be required to set up an administrator account and password.

-Once you’ve set up your admin account, you’ll be presented with three more steps to complete the set-up of FusionAuth, shown by the image below.
+Once you’ve set up your admin account, you’ll be presented with three more steps to complete setting up FusionAuth, shown in the image below.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/initial-configuration.png" alt="FusionAuth prompts us with the setup steps that we need to complete" class="img-fluid" figure=false %}

-For this tutorial, setting up an application, as well as setting up an SMTP server are important.
+For this tutorial, setting up an application and setting up an SMTP server is important.
 We'll walk through how to get them done.

-### Creating an application
+### Creating an Application

-The first thing you’ll need to do is setup an application.
-Click “Setup” under “Missing Application”.
+The first thing you’ll need to do is set up an application.
+Click "Setup" under "Missing Application".

-This will take you to the “Add Application” page, where you can create your application.
-Call the application “Next.js Example” or pick another name that you would like to use.
+This will take you to the "Add Application" page where you can create your application.
+Call the application "Next.js Example" or pick another name that you would like to use.

-Take note of the Client Id and Client Secret that FusionAuth provides you with for this application, they will be used later in the code.
+Take note of the Client Id and Client Secret that FusionAuth provides you with for this application.
+We'll use them later in the code.

 Once you’re done, click the save icon and your application will be added.

-You will also need to configure OAuth for your newly created application.
+Now you need to configure OAuth for your newly created application.
 The fields you will need to configure are:

 - Authorized redirect URLs, set to `http://localhost:3000/api/auth/callback/fusionauth`
 - Authorized request origin URL, set to `http://localhost:3000`
 - Logout URL, set to `http://localhost:3000/api/auth/logout`

-These URLs correspond to the hostname and paths we will use for our Next.js application a bit later on in this tutorial.
+These URLs correspond to the hostname and paths we will use for our Next.js application.

-Additionally, make sure that you change PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)) to “Required”.
-For public clients, PKCE is enabled by default, but for confidential clients, you will need to explicitly enable it.
+Make sure that you change PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)) to "Required".
+For public clients, PKCE is enabled by default but confidential clients will need to explicitly enable it.

-Lastly, before hitting “Save” on this page, you should ensure that “Authorization Code” is checked under “Enabled grants”.
+Lastly, before hitting "Save" on this page, ensure that "Authorization Code" is checked under "Enabled grants".

 After you’ve completed the above steps, your application configuration should look similar to the below image.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/application-configuration-1.png" alt="Completed configuration for application URLs in FusionAuth" class="img-fluid" figure=false %}

-### Enabling self-service registrations
+### Enabling Self-Service Registrations

 You will want to enable your users to register for accounts using the FusionAuth login page.
 This will enable FusionAuth to create and register users in one step.

-To enable self-service registrations, select the “Registration” tab from the “Edit Application” page.
-Scroll down to “Self-service registration” and set the toggle to “Enabled”.
-Choose “Basic” as the registration type, and set the login type to “Email”.
-You can also select “Username”, which will allow users to log in using their usernames, but for the purposes of this tutorial, we will use email.
+To enable self-service registrations, select the "Registration" tab from the "Edit Application" page.
+Scroll down to "Self-service registration" and set the toggle to "Enabled".
+Choose "Basic" as the registration type and set the login type to "Email".
+You can select "Username" to allow users to login using their usernames, but for the purposes of this tutorial, we will use email.

 You can also optionally select any fields that you would like to capture during registration.
-For this tutorial we do not require any other registration fields.
+For this tutorial, we do not require any other registration fields.

-Once you’re done the above, your setup should look similar to this:
+Once you’ve done the above, your setup should look similar to this:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/registration-configuration-1.png" alt="Completed configuration for registration options in FusionAuth" class="img-fluid" figure=false %}